suryadeeprampur/Bypass-bot-1/README.md

 This script contains code I took, or redirects to free services from other developers for certain bypasses.
 Thanks to:
 - [BloggerPemula](https://greasyfork.org/users/810571-bloggerpemula)
+- [bypass.vip](https://bypass.vip/) Free API used for l1nkv3rt1s3, Admaven and Loot-link.
-- [bypass.city](https://bypass.city/) / [2](https://adbypass.org/) Redirecting to this site for AdMaven links.
+- [bypass.city](https://bypass.city/) / [2](https://adbypass.org/) Fallback for bypass.vip.
-- [antiworkink](https://greasyfork.org/users/1237543-antiworkink) for the loot-link bypass.
 - [lem6ns](https://greasyfork.org/en/users/937794-lem6ns) for the work.ink bypass.
 - [StephenP](https://greasyfork.org/users/104167-stephenp) for the filecrypt bypass.
 - [Rust1667](https://greasyfork.org/users/980489-rust1667) for some bypasses.
 - [AdamWr](https://github.com/AdamWr) from AdGuard for the mega-enlace and acortalink.me bypasses.
-- [harryitz](https://github.com/harryitz) from FastForward for the l1nkv3rt1s3 bypass.
-- Contributers to this repository who have submitted pull requests: mouro, trapgod1, CaptainCaffeine.
+- Contributers to this repository who have submitted pull requests: mouro, trapgod1, CaptainCaffeine, Anon991299.
 - Every user that has reported issues to this repository.